Ernährung mit Fleisch: Wie gesund ist eine fleischhaltige Ernährung?

 Nutrition experts recommend a maximum meat consumption of 300 to 600 grams per week.
 Excessive consumption can increase the risk of various diseases.

-For both health and ethical as well as sustainable reasons, it is advisable to prefer meat from free-range farming.
-This is usually richer in valuable nutrients and at the same time less contaminated with harmful substances.
+For health, ethical, and sustainability reasons, it is advisable to prefer meat from free-range farming.
+This is usually richer in valuable nutrients and less contaminated with harmful substances.

 Ben Jacobs, founder of SimpleJerky, brought his passion for authentic beef jerky from the USA to Austria.
 Inspired by childhood memories of small, family-run shops in rural Northwestern Connecticut, he creates a handmade jerky with the highest quality standards, free from artificial additives and made from local beef.